jsmolka/blog/content/posts/release-0.2/index.md

 date: 2020-11-02
 type: post
 ---
-I finally reached a point in development where I am not utterly discontent with the code I wrote and decided to release the second version of my emulator.
+I finally reached a point in development where I was not utterly discontent with the code I wrote and decided to release the second version of my emulator.
 It includes all the changes mentioned in previous progress reports as well as some other features like optional color correction.
 Binaries can be found on [GitHub](https://github.com/jsmolka/eggvance/releases).

 {{<wrap>}}
   {{<image src="img/emerald-mew.png" caption="Oversaturated colors in memory">}}